lyubogeorgiev/Java-Advanced/Sets_Maps/README.md

 -

 In order to store only unique usernames entered by the user from the console we are storing them in a Set.

+Exercise 02 - Sets of Elements
+-

+Used the existing function of the Set class retainAll to find all the elements that are present in both sets.